BootlegPotato/Mini-RPG-System/README.md

 # Mini RPG System
 A mini RPG system intended to be a functional set of rules for RPG themed zines and art books.

-Currently in development with intent to be licensed under CC BY-SA or OGL once I have figured out what terms and ideas will be used in the open rule set separate from the project that I want to retain ownership of.
+Currently in development with intent to be licensed under CC BY-SA or OGL once I have figured out what terms and ideas that will be included in the open rule set and what will be pulled out for the project that I want to retain ownership of.
+Or in other words stripping out any setting and story specific terms and details from the rules so that that anyone can repurpose the rules for their own games.
+I also want to figure out how to appropriately allow others create their own contributions to my setting.